Cove Bay: Fishing

 The village itself sprung up around the fishing industry, with the boats berthed on a shingle beach, a gap in the rocks that afforded a natural harbour.
 During this time, it is estimated that approximately 300 people lived in the area.
 In the mid 19th century the fishing was at its height, which, over years, has included cod, haddock, salmon, herring and shellfish.
 The piers and breakwater were constructed in 1878.
 At the end of World War I the fishing began to decline.
 At present only a couple of boats pursue shellfish on a part-time basis.

+Cove Bay harbour has been the centre of a legal battle between a local landowner, who purchased part of the harbour in 2001, and the local fishermen who use the harbour.
+Attempts were made by the landowner to get the fishermen to remove their boats, as the shore was now considered private land meaning the fishermen could no longer store their equipment and boats on the shore.
+This legal battle ended in 2018, with the landowner succeeding.
+Public right of way for vehicles and pedestrians is maintained down Balmoral Terrace, leading to the harbour, and the pier itself.

+In 2019, many of the remaining boats on the shore and the storage shed were set ablaze in what was thought to be a deliberate arson attack.

 Between 1894 and 1937, Cove also housed a fishmeal factory, the Aberdeen Fish Meal Factory, which was located at the edge of the cliffs.
 It produced quality manure which was exported to both Europe and America.
 It became locally known as "the stinker" because of the processing odour, which was highlighted by the Aberdeen entertainer Harry Gordon in a parody entitled A Song of Cove.

 Amenities

-Retail

-Cove has a Co-operative on the corner of Earn's Heugh Road and Loirston Avenue.

-There is also a RS McColl newsagent located at Bervie Brow in Altens, and a Premier Express And Postoffice located on the corner of Loirston Road and Cove Road.

-To the west of Loirston Avenue is the Cove Shopping Centre, which overlooks Loirston Primary School and the local library.
-This houses a pharmacist, Wee China Takeaway, The Cupcake Stop, Carnie & Poole hairdresser and Corals Bookmakers.

-Within the newer Charleston development of Cove there are several shops.
-A local Sainsbury's, a hairdressers/beautician (I-Candy), gift shop (Luxe), barbershop (The Cleavin Barber Club), butcher (Meet the Meat), tanning salon (Tan Allure) and a martial arts studio (Aberdeen Martial Arts Group).

-Hospitality

-The Cove Bay hotel is located on Colsea Road.
-There is also The Aberdeen Altens Hotel in Altens, which has 216 bedrooms.

-There is also a pub, the Langdykes which hosts all live sport and promotes live music every Saturday evening.

 Transport

 A bus service to and from Cove and the wider area of Aberdeen is available.
-This is run by First Aberdeen with the numbers 3 and 3A.
+This is run by First Aberdeen with the numbers 3, 3A and 3B, which operates within Aberdeen City boundaries.
+An additional service, the 21A, is run on school days for pupils attending Lochside Academy.
+A separate service, ran by Stagecoach, runs the number 7 and 8 service to Portlethen, Newtonhill, and Stonehaven.